TheFakeMontyOnTheRun/noudar-core/docs/levels.md

 patium, in front of the cathedral, due to the statue in the middle having one of the magical stones.

-Finally facing the [master demon](master-demon.md) in it's final form, the hero must charge the shield inside the cathedral to finally slay the beast.- Epilogue
+Finally facing the [master demon](master-demon.md) in it's final form, the hero must charge the shield inside the cathedral to finally slay the beast.

+- Epilogue

-The citadel crumbes as the demon, once again, sinks into the underground for good.
+The citadel crumbles as the demon, once again, sinks into the underground for good.
 As a remainder of what happened, only the walls survived such violent event.
-The hero, of course, will have all eternity to suffer the wrath of the demon revenge.
+The hero, of course, will have all eternity to suffer the wrath of the demon's revenge.